-Fiscal base has a significant impact on a government's capacity to fulfill its debt obligations.
-A nation's fiscal base is analyzed from stand point of its soundness and sustainability by assessing trends in the fiscal balance, terms and conditions of the government debt, and debt payment schedule.
-In making an analysis of the fiscal base, JCR uses best available data with respect to the general government, which includes local governments and social security funds in addition to the central government.
+The fiscal base has a significant impact on a government's capacity to fulfill its debt obligations.
+A nation's fiscal base is analyzed from the standpoint of its soundness and sustainability, primarily based on the trend of the fiscal balance, the state of the government debt and the state of its fiscal funding.
+In principle, the analysis will cover the general government encompassing both the central and local governments and their social security funds.
+The central bank is not included in the general government.

-For the fiscal balance, trends in the balance itself and the government revenue and expenditure structure are evaluated.
-The assessment starts with analyzing trends in the fiscal balance in the past by comparing them to GDP in the same period and then checks whether the government has been conducting financial management with discipline.
-It is assumed highly likely that a country with deteriorated fiscal balance could manage to find appropriate measures to recover its fiscal soundness in the future if the country has a track record in maintaining a fiscal discipline under the changing economic environment.
-In the revenue structure, the tax bases including direct and indirect taxes are at primary focus of analysis.
-Cases where a country heavily relies on certain natural resources or specific industries require especial attention in light of the stability of revenue.
-For the expenditure structure, JCR firstly grasps whether the expenditure size is appropriate relative to the revenue size and then assesses the expenditure structure, in which major points of focus are cost of social security, subsidy, public investment, interest expense, etc. The point is whether the fiscal discipline is not compromised, and whether the expenditure structure does not induce fiscal rigidity.
-It should be noted that the reduction in public investment has an impact on the long-term competitiveness and growth potential by way of impairment in the social capital formation.
+In evaluating the fiscal balance, its trends and the government's revenue and expenditure structures are reviewed.
+The assessment confirms whether the government has been conducting disciplined fiscal management after analyzing the past trends of the fiscal balance in terms of GDP ratio.
+A nation that has track records of maintaining fiscal discipline under the changing economic environment can be seen highly likely to find appropriate measures to recover its fiscal soundness in the future even when its fiscal balance temporarily deteriorated due to economic stimulus measures and some other factors.
+In assessing the revenue structure, the tax revenue base covering both direct and indirect taxes is the primary focus of analysis.
+Cases where revenues heavily rely on specific natural resources or specific industries require attention in light of the stability of revenues.
+As for the expenditure structure, JCR first sees whether expenditures are appropriate in size relative to revenues and then assesses the structure with a focus on social security expenses, subsidies, public investment, and interest expenses.
+The point here is whether fiscal discipline is impaired and whether there exists fiscal rigidity.
+It should be noted that reduction of public investment may have a negative impact on a country's long-term competitiveness and growth potential in terms of social capital formation.